ragnar1002/smartLight/Documentation.md

 ![screen2](./img/screen2.PNG)

 After a small time to wait due to the registration phase, the user can insert the '1' command to see the resources.
-At the beginning of the program, all lights are **OFF**, and all presence are set to **No**.
+At the beginning of the program, all lights are **OFF**, and all presences are set to **No**.

 ### Modify a light state